Sportsman GEN1000i - 800/1000W Inverter Generator

 Features

-When the generator is on overload, the oil level is too low and the generator is ready, you will be informed by the featured light indicators.
+The device's light indicators will illuminate to indicate if the generator is ready, the oil level is too low and the generator is on overload.

 Product Videos